jtribe/ghostrunner/README.md

 ```
 ghostrunner install # uses ndm to install the appropriate service wrapper for your OS
-ghostrunner start # to start the server now
+ghostrunner start # to start the service now
 ```

 ## Deployment